AndersDJohnson/firedux/README.md

 ## Use

-Pending further documentation, see example usage in `test/index.js`.
+Pending further documentation, see example usage below and in `test/index.js`.

 ```js
 import Firedux from 'firedux'